Arran (Caucasus): Name

 An old map that shows the name of Iran in the area of Aran.

-The region is known as Ardhan in Parthian, Al-Ran in Arabic, Aghvank or Alvank in Armenian, Rani (რანი) in Georgian and Caucasian Albania in Latin.
+A(r)rān was the Middle Persian name of the region known to Greek and Roman authors as Albani(a) (whence the modern English term Caucasian Albania).
+It is probable that the Greco-Roman name and the Armenian term Ałuank or Aghvank (Աղուանք) both derive from an Iranian name for the region.
+In Parthian the region was known as Ardān, which suggests an unattested earlier form *aldwān that could have yielded *alban- / *alwan- and Middle Persian A(r)rān.
+The Middle Persian name was adopted into Arabic as al-Rān, (Note: Per Jasmine Dum-Tragut and Jost Gippet, the Arabic name is a metanalysis of the Middle Persian A(r)rān, as if the first syllable is the Arabic definite article al-.
+C. E. Bosworth states that the Arabic term is adopted from Georgian Rani, not the other way around.) from which derives Georgian Rani (რანი).'
+(Note: Another Georgian name for Albania, Her-eti (from her-ni 'Albanians'), is of unclear origin.)
+The native name of the region is unknown,' but it was likely a variant of Ran.

-According to the Movses Kagankatvatsi, Arran or Arhan was the name of the legendary founder of Caucasian Albania, who in some versions was the son of Noah's son Yafet (Japheth) and also, possibly the eponym of the ancient Caucasian Albanians (Aghvan), and/or the Iranian tribe known as Alans (Alani).
+According to the 10th-century Armenian history attributed to Movses Kaghankatvatsi, Arran was the name of the legendary founder of Caucasian Albania, who in some versions was the son of Noah's son Yafet (Japheth) and also, possibly the eponym of the ancient Caucasian Albanians (Aghvan), and/or the Iranian tribe known as Alans (Alani).
 The nearby Araks (Aras) river was known to Ancient Greek geographers as the Araxes, and has a source near Mount Ararat.
 James Darmesteter, in his discussion of the geography of the Avesta's Vendidad I, observes that the 12th century Bundahishn (29:12) identified the "Airyana Vaego by the Vanguhi Daitya" on the northern border of Azerbaijan, and did so "probably in order that it should be as near as possible to the seat of the Zoroastrian religion yet without losing its supernatural character by the counter-evidence of facts."
 Darmesteter further associated the Vanguhi Daitya river with the Araxes, and compared the name "Airyana Vaego" with that of Arran.

-According to English historian and Orientalist C.E.
-Bosworth:

-The Georgians knew them [the Caucasian Albanians] as Rani, a form taken over in an Arabized form for the early Islamic geographical term al-Rān (pronounced ar-Rān).

-Later Greek writers also call the country Ariania instead of Albania, and the people Arianoi instead of Albanoi.
 In some Classical authors one finds the form Arian/Aryan.